danielfone/chchruby-compsoc-library/README.md

 1: <a name="one"></a> Unless you know your system has the necessary dependencies for compiling the native nokogiri gem on your platform.

 2: <a name="two"></a> If you're using OS X or linux, you can replace `bundle exec command` with `bin/command` for the instructions above.

+3: <a name="three"></a> You can also use the rerun gem.
+This automatically reruns a command whenever your files change.

+    $ gem install rerun
+    $ rerun -- rspec --fail-fast spec/models/book_spec.rb